Anorexia ComplicationsSkip to the navigation

 - Kidney function problems, often caused by ongoing dehydration or misuse of laxatives.

 - Heart problems, such as a slow or irregular heartbeat (arrhythmia) and low blood pressure (hypotension).

 - Cavities or tooth decay .

 If left untreated, many of these conditions can lead to death.
-Up to 8 out of 100 people who have anorexia will eventually die from complications of malnutrition or from suicide. footnote 3 But restoring healthy eating habits and good nutrition may reverse many of the complications of anorexia.
+Some people may eventually die from complications of malnutrition or from suicide.
+But restoring healthy eating habits and good nutrition may reverse many of the complications of anorexia.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer W. Stewart Agras, MD, FRCPC - Psychiatry

 Current as ofFebruary 29, 2016